devitocodes/opesci-fd/README.md

 Testing with eigen waves on unit cube is implemented in grid_test.py.
 Run run_test() with relevant parameters to generate the source code.
 Some test cases with common settings are defined in grid3d.py, with explanation.

-The outputs are grid sizes (dimx, dimy, dimz), followed by L2 norms between numerical and analytical solutions for the stress and velocity fields.
+The outputs are grid spacings (dx, dy, dz), followed by L2 norms between numerical and analytical solutions for the stress and velocity fields.
 To switch off this output, change output_convergence from True to False in main().

 symbolic subroutines are defined in grid.py